VoxelForge/VoxelForge/MIGRATING.md

 have the option of going back, then we would advice you to make a backup of your world first.

-This revision of the document describes the compatibility between the upcoming Mineclonia release 0.83.0 and MineClone 2 0.83.1.
+This revision of the document describes the compatibility between Mineclonia 0.83.0 and MineClone 2 0.83.1.

 ## World depth increase
-In Mineclonia 0.83.0 the world depth will be increased to -128 nodes (from -64 nodes) to match Minecraft 1.18.
+In Mineclonia 0.83.0 the world depth was increased to -128 nodes (from -64 nodes) to match Minecraft 1.18.
 Mineclonia will automatically update worlds from MineClone 2 and older Mineclonia versions by replacing the bedrock layer and void underneath with newly generated mapchunks.
 This means that migrated worlds